rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 Done.
 You successfully created a `LottieView` with SwiftUI that can load any animation you want into your project and start playing it.
 Now you only need to call `LottieView(filename: YOUR_ANIMATION)` and you will see it.

-The final result is the following:
+This is the final result:

 https://gist.github.com/pMalvasio/73184eb5142139cad9a92a7752fb2752